American-School-of-the-Hague/PowerSchool_Plugin_Template/README.md

 ### Core Table

-The `coreTable=` value must referr to a known PowerSchool core table.
+The `coreTable=` value must refer to a known PowerSchool core table.
 This determines which menu the named query appears in on the _Data Export Manager_ screen.
 When in doubt, use `students`

 Example: